Muhammad-Abdul-Jabbar/Muhammad-Abdul-Jabbar/README.md

 - 🌱 I’m currently learning **javascript and c#**

--  🌱 I’m also learning web futementals in a website called The Odin Project.
+-  🌱 I’m also learning web fundamental in a website called The Odin Project.

 - 📫 How to reach me **bjabbar233@gmail.com**